zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 ### Overview
 Let's pivot and look at customer behavior by utilizing an RFM analysis.
 RFM is a very commonly used method for analyzing customer value.
 It is commonly used in general customer marketing, direct marketing, and retail sectors.

-In the following steps, the scripts will build a SQL query that will identify:
+In the following steps, the scripts will build a SQL query to identify:

 - Recency: when was the last time the customer accessed the site?

 - Frequency: what is the level of activity for that customer on the site?

-- Monetary: how much money has the customer spent?
+- Monetary Value: how much money has the customer spent?

 Customers will be categorized into 5 buckets measured (using the NTILE function) in increasing importance.
 For example, an RFM combined score of 551 indicates that the customer is in the highest tier of customers in terms of recent visits (R=5) and activity on the site (F=5), however the customer is in the lowest tier in terms of spend (M=1).
 Perhaps this is a customer that performs research on the site, but then decides to buy movies elsewhere!

-1. Binning customers' based on behavior
+1. Binning customers based on behavior

     Use the following query to segment customer behavior into 5 distinct bins based on the recency, frequency and monetary metrics: